Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 The profit tax is calculated for the tax year.
 If the company’s accounting period is not the calendar year, a tax year consists of the accounting period or periods which have ended during the same calendar year.
 If the tax year consists of more than one accounting period, a separate tax return must be filed for each period.

 If your company has an accounting period or periods that ended in 2023, you must file a tax return on the profit tax by 30 April 2024.
-If your company has no such accounting period, file the return for the accounting period or periods that end in 2024 by the spring of 2025.
+If your company has no such accounting period, file the return for the accounting period or periods that end in 2024 by 30 April 2025.
 Please note: in some cases, the company’s income tax return must be filed before the profit tax return.

 The tax return on profit tax must be filed electronically.
 The Tax Administration will not accept returns filed on paper, unless you have a special reason to do so.